Oldmasters Museum: 20th and 21st centuries

 The museum continued to expand in subsequent years, benefitting from increases through purchases, donations or bequests.
 In 1914, the De Grez donation enriched the collection with more than 4,000 drawings dating from the 16th to the 19th centuries, notably by Hendrick Goltzius, Jacob de Gheyn II, and Rembrandt, to name a few.
 Other important acquisitions included the Delia Faille de Leverghem (1942) donation, as well as the Delporte-Livrauw (1973) and Goldschmidt (1990) bequests.

 The museum's redevelopment by the architect Albert Van Huffel from 1923 to 1930 allowed a new presentation of the collections.
 The extension of the Museum of Ancient Art combined with that of the National Archives of Belgium, behind the façades of the former Palace of National Industry, allowed the creation of a new set of rooms and an auditorium.
 Planned in 1962 by the architects Roland Delers and Jacques Bellemans, it was inaugurated in phases in 1972 and 1974.
 Towards the Place Royale, the Hôtel Argenteau, the Hôtel Gresham and the Hôtel Altenloh were incorporated in turn in 1965, 1967 and 1969 respectively.
-An in-depth renovation of Balat's palace was carried out in successive stages from 1977.
+An renovation of Balat's palace was carried out in successive stages from 1977.
 The complex was inaugurated in 1984.

-By the 2020s, the museum had been renamed again to the Oldmasters Museum, officially expressed in the Belgian bilingual style as Musée Oldmasters Museum.
+By the 2020s, the museum had been renamed again to the Oldmasters Museum.
 The appropriation and inventive reshaping of the English two-word term "Old Masters" was thought to work well in a Belgian context, and for anglophone tourists, as the museum's collection is rich in the Netherlandish paintings from before 1800 for which the term was coined.

 Collection

 The Oldmasters Museum has an extensive collection of European paintings, sculptures and drawings from the 15th to the 18th centuries.
 The bulk of the collection is formed around Flemish painting from the 15th to the 17th centuries and is presented in chronological order.
-The museum houses a comprehensive collection of early Netherlandish paintings with important works of masters such as Robert Campin (the Master of Flémalle), Rogier van der Weyden, Petrus Christus, Hugo van der Goes, Dirk Bouts, Hans Memling and Hieronymus Bosch.
+The museum houses a small but comprehensive collection of early Netherlandish paintings with works by masters such as Robert Campin (the Master of Flémalle), Rogier van der Weyden, Petrus Christus, Hugo van der Goes, Dirk Bouts, Hans Memling and Hieronymus Bosch.
 The Italian and French schools are also represented, notably by Carlo Crivelli, and the Master of the Annunciation of Aix-en-Provence (possibly Barthélemy d'Eyck).